Joseph Baldwin Academy

-The Joseph Baldwin Academy, or JBA, is a summer program of two three-week sessions for gifted students going into grades 8-10.
+The Joseph Baldwin Academy, or JBA, is a summer program for gifted students in grades 8 through 10.
 Founded in 1985, it is intended to provide opportunities for social growth as the students explore college life and take university-level courses.
+JBA consists of two three-week sessions; students apply for acceptance for one of the two sessions, and an academic course.
+Joseph Baldwin Academy reached its 40th anniversary in 2025.

-Located in Kirksville, Missouri, the academy is run by Truman State University students, faculty, and alumni.
+The academy is run by Truman State University (formerly Northeastern Missouri State University, until it changed its name in the mid-1990s), and is staffed by Truman State students, a team of professional directors, faculty, and alumni.
+It is located on the Truman State campus in Kirksville, Missouri.